andres-garcia-alves/game-super-mario-net/README.md

 # SuperMario.NET

 A 'Super Mario Bros' (NES) clon, developed in VB.NET & GDI+

+There are some bugs with collision detection, which I hope to solve in a next release.

 &nbsp;